bacpack-system/bacpack-system.github.io/docs/example_usage.md

     The `ZLIB_ROOT` is a helper variables for `zlib` Package, because `zlib` does not provide a CMake config file.

-!!! note

-    Each of the cmakelib components has its own git repository and adds specific functionality.
-    Any or none of the following components can be used:

-     - [CMDEF](https://github.com/cmakelib/cmakelib-component-cmdef) - adds wrappers for basic CMake features
-     - [CMUTIL](https://github.com/cmakelib/cmakelib-component-cmutil) - Provides functionality for other cmakelib components
-     - [STORAGE](https://github.com/cmakelib/cmakelib-component-storage) - mechanism for storing and retrieving build dependencies

 ### Build a Project